pawelprzegon/DUR-Raports/README.md

    The case was to create one page app with dynamicly created content. \
    Web have login and register start page.
   After login we can see (if some allready created) raports on slider created using [swiperjs](https://swiperjs.com/swiper-api)
   Using options inside menubar we can crate, update, delete raports and see some statistics about all raports.
-In menubar we have also search section.
+In menubar we have also search section.\
+   Working DEMO [Raport-app](https://dur-raports-front.onrender.com/) - patience is required to enter (free server)

 ## How to use